Jim Risch: Political positions

 Risch is considered politically conservative.
 The American Conservative Union's Center for Legislative Accountability gives him a lifetime conservative score of 91.54.
 The liberal Americans for Democratic Action gave him an ideology score of zero in 2019.

 Abortion

 Risch is anti-abortion.
 He believes that Roe v.
 Wade was wrongly decided.
 In 2013, he co-sponsored the Child Interstate Abortion Notification Act, which would have made it illegal for a minor to cross state lines for an abortion.
 Risch supported the June 2022 overturning of Roe v.
 Wade and applauded the Supreme Court for recognizing "that states have an interest in protecting life at all stages of development by giving Americans the power to decide this matter at the state-level through their elected representatives."

+Animal welfare

+In 2025, Risch received a score of 0 out of 100 from the Humane World Action Fund, the political affiliate of Humane World for Animals.

 Gun rights

 The National Rifle Association Political Victory Fund (NRA-PVF) endorsed Risch and gave him an A+ grade for his voting record on gun issues.

 In 2013, along with 12 other Republican senators, Risch threatened to filibuster any bills Democrats introduced that Republicans perceived as a threat to gun rights, including expanded background checks.
 In an interview with National Public Radio, he said that Americans' right to keep and bear arms includes "a right to purchase one [a gun], to sell one, to trade in one, and you really have to have a robust market if indeed you're going to have a constitutional right."
 He also said that additional background checks would mean that gun dealers would "have to deal with the federal bureaucracy, which is very, very difficult to deal with."

 In response to the Orlando nightclub shooting, Risch and Crapo said the shooting was not a reason to call for gun control legislation.

 In 2016, Risch voted against the Feinstein Amendment, which would have blocked the sale of guns to people on the terrorist watch list, and Democrat Chris Murphy's proposal to expand background checks for sales at gun shows and online.
 Risch voted for both Republican-backed bills, John Cornyn's proposal to create a 72-hour delay for anyone on the terrorist watchlist buying a gun and Charles Grassley and Ted Cruz's proposal to alert authorities if a someone on the list tries to buy a firearm.